Adityajakhar099/Make_and_break_3/README.md

 Built with:
 - ⚡ **FastAPI (Python)** for high-performance backend APIs
 - ⚛️ **React + Vite (JavaScript)** for a modern frontend
-- 🧠 **OpenAI / LangChain / Transformers** for intelligent NLP features
+- 🧠 **GeminiAPI / LangChain / Transformers** for intelligent NLP features
 - 🐘 **PostgreSQL + SQLAlchemy** for robust data persistence
 - 🔄 **WebSockets** for real-time collaboration
 - 🐳 **Docker + docker-compose** for easy deployment